oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``events`` parameter is expected to be a boolean that specifies whether the events mode should be enabled.
-This value is only used in the python-oracledb Thick mode.
+This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.
 This parameter is needed for continuous query notification and high availability event notifications.
 The default value is False.

     The ``externalauth`` parameter is a boolean that specifies whether external authentication should be used.
-This value is only used in the python-oracledb Thick mode.
+This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.
 The default value is False.
 For standalone connections, external authentication occurs when the ``user`` and ``password`` attributes are not used.
 If these attributes are not used, you can optionally set the ``externalauth`` attribute to True, which may aid code auditing.

     If the ``mode`` parameter is specified, it must be one of the :ref:`connection authorization modes <connection-authorization-modes>`